WebSchool/yii2-ckeditor/README.md

 ## Configuring CkFinder

+If you are using the yii2 advanced package:

 In order to use your settings, copy the file "vendor/webschool/yii2-ckeditor/editor/plugins/ckfinder/config.php" to "backend/config/ckfinder/config.php".
 In "backend/config/ckfinder/config.php", remove all references to the variable "localConfig".

 ## Useful links